5 Key Considerations When Designing a Service Request Catalog

 1. Create a detailed service request categorization matrix.
 This will allow each service request to be prioritized correctly and ensure the correct agency (including suppliers outside the enterprise) can be engaged for its delivery.
 A simple example is shown below, this should be supported by a more in-depth description of each category.

 2. Create a catalog of standard service request information that can be applied to any service request type.
 This could include the description of the actual service request, i.e. what it intends to deliver, the working hours it’ll be delivered within, the agreed service targets, and any standard costs.
-Plus, the processes and value streams intended to deliver it.
+Plus, the business processes and value streams intended to deliver it.
 This information is particularly important for product development because it ensures that all new services are developed with a standard set of service request information.

 3. Version control each service request.
 This might seem a bit over-the-top but if changes are made to the attributes of a particular service request, then there needs to be a mechanism of governance and an audit trail to manage them.
 If for example the cost to deliver a service request was to increase, or a service target was to change, having good version control will ensure that the business and the customer will have an up-to-date view of what’s being delivered.